gjermundgaraba/bjaanes.github.io/_posts/2015-03-15-learning-web-dev-series-part-4-im-doing-javascript.md

 # Next up

 I am getting more exited about this learning journey for each day!
 I just wish I had even more time to commit to it.
-It&#8217;s done entirely on my own time after work and it sometimes feel like I don&#8217;t get as much done with it as I want (obviously).
+It's done entirely on my own time after work and it sometimes feel like I don't get as much done with it as I want (obviously).

-That said, I am going to continue doing this, and I won&#8217;t stop!
-I have a pretty huge project that I am working on, but I I&#8217;m not sure when I&#8217;ll get the opportunity to show it.
-I want it to take some shape before I share it with the &#8216;world&#8217;.
+That said, I am going to continue doing this, and I won't stop!
+I have a pretty huge project that I am working on, but I I'm not sure when I'll get the opportunity to show it.
+I want it to take some shape before I share it with the &#8216;world'.
 Rest assured, it will be entirely open, and also solving an actual problem of mine.

 In terms of learning I have a couple more codeschool courses I want to take.
 I also want to learn more about web design.
 But my focus will certainly be coding (on the MEAN stack).